Were You Injured On Someone Else’s Dangerous Property In South Florida?

 Sometimes, premises liability cases can involve a violation of a city or county building code.
 Here are some examples of premises liability cases involving code violations we have handled in the past:

-- A business uses indoor tile under an awning at the entrance to their store, in violation of the Pinellas County Code.
+A business uses indoor tile under an awning at the entrance to their store, in violation of the Pinellas County Code.
 Rain causes the indoor tile to become abnormally slippery.
 The plaintiff slips and falls on the tile that was wet from the rain, severely injuring his back.
-Tile should have been skid-resistant.
+The tile should have been skid-resistant.
 The business owner is liable for the damages.

 The scenarios above are just a few of many examples of how dangerous premises can lead to property owner liability.
 Property owners also have a duty to take reasonable precautions to protect visitors from crimes.
 You can read more about that on our negligent security page.